Luzifer/archrepo/README.md

 ## Flaws / Remarks / TODOs

 - The whole build already strongly relies on Archlinux tools so will not run on any other distro
-- For `aur-packages` having dynamic `pkgver` calculation the update check will not work properly until the `PKGBUILD` in AUR is updated (those packages can be built manually using `bash ./scripts/update-aur.sh <packagename> && make do_cleanup upload`
+- For packages having dynamic `pkgver` calculation the update check will not work properly until the `PKGBUILD` in the repo is updated.
+You can force a rebuild by removing the corresponding line from the `.repo_cache`
-- For `repo-urls` the same applies: for example my `vim-go-tools` package relies on periodic re-builds which are not executed as commits are quite rare.
-For those packages at the moment a call to `bash ./scripts/update-repo.sh <url> && make do_cleanup upload` is required